Liver Cirrhosis: Management

 Protein requirements

-- Protein restriction is not recommended (see above for exception if HE)
+• Protein restriction is not recommended

-- Type: rich in branched chain (nonaromatic) amino acids
+• Type: rich in branched chain (nonaromatic) amino acids

 Micronutrients

-Analgesia in PLWH with Hepatic Failure
+Analgesia in persons with Hepatic Failure

-- Acetaminophen can be used; caution on daily dose (max 2 g/day)
+• Acetaminophen can be used; caution on daily dose (max 2 g/day)

-- NSAIDs generally avoided; predispose persons with cirrhosis to develop GI bleeding.
+• NSAIDs generally avoided; predispose persons with cirrhosis to develop GI bleeding.
 Persons with decompensated cirrhosis are at risk for NSAID-induced renal insufficiency

-- Opiate analgesics are not contraindicated but must be used with caution in persons with pre-existing hepatic encephalopathy
+• Opiate analgesics are not contraindicated but must be used with caution in persons with pre-existing hepatic encephalopathy

 HCC Screening